-The Excel FACT function returns the factorial of a supplied number
+The Excel Fact function returns the factorial of a supplied number.

-The format of the function is:
+The syntax of the function is:

 where the number argument is the positive integer that you want to calculate the factorial of.

 If you get an error from the Excel Fact function this is likely to be one of the following:

-|#NUM!||-||Occurs if the supplied number argument is < 0|
+|#NUM!||-||Occurs if the supplied number is < 0.|

-|#VALUE!||-||Occurs if the supplied number argument is not recognised as a numeric value|
+|#VALUE!||-||Occurs if the supplied number is non-numeric.|